FmTod2/skill-assessment/README.md

 > Repository should follow the common structure for Laravel packages, it should not be an app.

 > [!IMPORTANT]
+> Package should be installable and able to serve the frontend in any host app.
+If a host app is submitted it wont be considered when scoring the assessment and only the code inside of the package would be take into account.

+> [!IMPORTANT]
 > All requirements must be completed in order for the assessment to be evaluated.
 This is not optional.

 ## Deliverables